 The Commission conducts formal hearings on contested matters such as rate requests, complaints and securities violations.
 Evidence is collected at hearings but no vote is taken.
 All decisions of the Commission are made in open meetings.
 Open meetings are conducted after the agenda of the meeting has been made available to the public.
-In some limited instances, such as to obtain legal advice and personnel matters, the Commission may meet in executive session.
+In some limited instances, such as legal matters and personnel matters, the Commission may meet in executive session.